 Municipal government can become more flexible, transparent and adaptive to citizen needs.
 That core belief informs my approach to the Office of the Mayor and the decisions I make every day on behalf of the community I serve.

-We have put the focus squarely on our customers as we prioritize and approach our work in five critical areas:
+We have put the focus squarely on our customers as we prioritize and approach our work in four critical areas:

-Really, though, our singular focus is making Spokane the “City of Choice” for the Northwest and we are working hard toward that goal.
+Really, though, our singular focus is in making our community "One Spokane" and we are working hard toward that goal.
 We are a leaner, more efficient operation today as we bring services closer to citizens, drive greater accountability, and save tax dollars.

 There is much work still to do, and I need to hear from you.
-You are an important voice as we deliver services we can afford and develop a safe, livable community full of the opportunities that makes us call Spokane our home.
+You are an important voice as we deliver services we can afford and develop a safe, livable community full of the opportunities that makes us call Spokane the City of Choice.

 Born the same year that Spokane was preparing to shine on the global stage at Expo '74, Mayor David A. Condon grew up in a community that was safe for families, fertile for businesses, and naturally stunning.
 After graduating from Gonzaga Prep, he went on to earn his bachelor's degree in Finance and Military Science from Boston College.
 The first re-elected Mayor in Spokane in more than 40 years, Mayor Condon remains focused on many key initiatives which began during his first term – all aimed at making Spokane safer, smarter, and healthier.
 These include making major investments in public safety, improving streets, growing jobs and our economy, crafting an affordable budget, leading in developing innovative infrastructure, and increasing the quality of life.